A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Decontraction

 where the type of $x$ has been omitted.
 Hence, $N_6$, $N_7$, $N_8$ and $N_9$ can be eliminated, and $N_5$ can be expressed as the (meta-level) fixed point:

-now missing out all types in the co-contraction operation(s).
-Finally, we obtain the closed B\"ohm forest
+now missing out all types in the decontraction operation(s).
+Finally, we obtain the closed forest

-This representation also makes evident that, by exploiting the different co-contracted copies of $y$, there are infinitely many $M\in\cool\setminus\ol$ such that $\colr M{\sol{}{\DNPeircet}}$, in other words, $\seq{}\DNPeircet$ has infinitely many infinite solutions. \end{example} \begin{example}[Example~\ref{ex:Three} continued] Likewise, Lemma~\ref{lem:cleavage-2} shows that, with the notation of Ex.~\ref{ex:Three} and omitting the types in the co-contraction operation, $N'=[x,y,z/x,y]N$, hence
+This representation also makes evident that, by exploiting the different decontracted copies of $y$, there are infinitely many $M\in\cool\setminus\ol$ such that $\colr M{\sol{}{\DNPeircet}}$, in other words, $\seq{}\DNPeircet$ has infinitely many infinite solutions. \end{example} \begin{example}[Example~\ref{ex:Three} continued] Likewise, Lemma~\ref{lem:cleavage-2} shows that, with the notation of Example~\ref{ex:Three} and omitting the types in the decontraction operation, $N'=[x,y,z/x,y]N$, hence

 Visibly, the only infinite solution is obtained by choosing always the left alternative, creating infinitely many vacuous bindings, thus it can be described as $\lambda x^{(p\impl p)\impl p}.N_0$ with $N_0=x\tuple{\lambda \_^p.N_0}$ (where $\_$ is the name of choice for a variable that has no bound occurrences). \end{example}